entando/entando-docs/vuepress/docs/next/tutorials/consume/multitenancy.md

 7. In the new realm, go to `Clients` → Click the Client ID with `YOUR-APP_NAME`.
 Under the `Credentials` tab, regenerate the `Secret`.

-> Note: The Secret for this client will be needed in the `entando-tenants-secret.yaml` for `YOUR-TENANT-KC-SECRET` below.
+> Note: The Secret for this client will be needed in the `entando-tenants-secret.yaml` for the property `kcClientSecret` value `YOUR-TENANT-KC-SECRET` below.

 8. Regenerate the Secret for Client ID `YOUR-APP-NAME-de`.